 - Find out how to take it safely and possible side effects.

-- The usual dose of betahistine is half a tablet (8 milligrams) or one tablet (16 milligrams) taken 3 times daily.
-However, depending on your response. your doctor may tell you to take different doses.
+- The usual dose of betahistine is half a tablet (8 mg) or one tablet (16 mg) taken 3 times daily.
+Depending on your response, your healthcare provider may tell you to take a different dose.

 - Take your betahistine tablets with a glass of water.

-- Take betahistine at the same times each day.
+- Timing: Take betahistine at the same times each day.

-- It is best taken with or after food, to prevent stomach upset.
+- Food: It's best taken with or after food, to prevent stomach upset.

 - Missed dose: If you forget to take your dose, take it as soon as you remember that day.
-But, if it is nearly time for your next dose, just take the next dose at the right time.
-Do not take double the dose.
+If it's nearly time for your next dose, just take the next dose at the usual time.
+Don't take double the dose.

 Here are some things to know when you're taking betahistine.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-- Limit or avoid drinking alcohol while you are taking betahistine.
+- Alcohol: Limit or avoid drinking alcohol while you're taking betahistine.

-- Other medicines: betahistine interacts with some medications including antihistamines which can be bought over the counter.
-Betahistine may interact with herbal supplements and rongoā Māori, so check with your doctor or pharmacist before starting betahistine and before starting any new products.
+- Other medicines: Betahistine interacts with some medications – including antihistamines which can be bought over the counter.
+It may interact with herbal supplements and rongoā Māori, so check with your healthcare provider before starting betahistine and before starting any new products.

 Like all medicines betahistine can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.